OniDaito/ChimeraXTempy/README.markdown

 The tab for CCC takes the resolution parameter.
 With a map and model selected, simply press the CCC button.

+Generating difference maps is also possible from the DIFMAP menu.
+Select two maps and provide the required resolutions (and optional contours).
+Two new maps will be created and added to the model list.

 ### Command-line tools
 Inside ChimeraX with the command line, you can compute the sccc with the following command